Praxsoft

 ANSWER:

 The pressure sensor measures a change in pressure rather than the absolute pressure.
 Therefore, if you want to set it to sea level pressure or a pressure relative to sea level, you must first obtain the actual pressure readings from another source, then set it in the WAIS Console tab (this value is then used as an 'offset' to the reading from the sensor).
 Once this is done, WAIS will report the pressure change from that offset value.
 The pressure differences are generally rather small between areas separated by a few miles so we suggest obtaining the current pressure reading from the nearest airport.
-You should immediatly enter the setting into WAIS when it is obtained.
+You should immediately enter the setting into WAIS when it is obtained.

 Back to Top